-1. Elect each of the 10 director nominees named in the Proxy Statement to the Board of Directors to serve until the 2024 annual general meeting of shareholders of the Company or until their successors are duly elected and qualified; 2.
-Approve, on an advisory basis, the compensation of the Company's named executive officers;
+1. Elect each of the 10 director nominees named in the Proxy Statement to the Board of Directors to serve until the 2025 annual general meeting of shareholders of the Company or until their successors are duly elected and qualified;

-3. Advise as to the frequency of shareholder advisory votes on compensation of the Company's named executive officers;
+2. Approve, on an advisory basis, the compensation of the Company's named executive officers;